alvin-tosh/Infosec-and-Hacking-Scripts/README.md

-      Scripts are lists of commands executed by certain programs or scripting engines. 👌 They are usually text documents with instructions written using a scripting language. 😜 They are used to automate computer processes...ie attacks, automation and defenses. lets have fun! 😏
+      Scripts are lists of commands executed by certain programs or scripting engines. 👌 They are usually text documents with instructions written using a scripting language. 😜 They are used to automate computer processes...ie attacks, automation and defenses, analysis....lets have fun! 😏

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Introduction😄